Madison College named 2024 Dane County Climate Champions

 “This year’s Climate Champions are a showcase of what can be done locally to reduce emissions,” Kuhn said.
 “We thank them for their leadership, a true embodiment of Dane County’s commitment to leading by example.”

-Find more information on Madison College's committment to renewable energy and the Renewable Energy Certificate.
+Find more information on Madison College's commitment to renewable energy and the Renewable Energy Certificate.